Greece Moments Greece Moments

 Vlm Travel, Batsi

-The best way to reach the beautiful northern beaches of Andros is by Savvas and his jeep.
-The friendly guide runs the travel agency Vlm Travel and offers numerous day and half-day excursions, including a whole Island tour on Andros.
+The best way to reach the beautiful northern beaches of Andros is with Savvas and his jeep.
+The friendly guide runs the travel agency Vlm Travel and offers numerous full-day and half-day excursions, including a complete island tour of Andros.

 ➲ To the organized island tour (via GetYourGuide)*

-Particularly popular are the Full-day sightseeing tour across the island and the off-road trips to secluded beaches.
+Particularly popular are the full-day sightseeing tour across the island and the off-road trips to secluded beaches.
 In addition, you can also book cooking classes, hiking tours, and diving and snorkeling trips through the agency.
-Do you have a special request?
-Savvas makes almost everything possible! 😉
+Have a special request?
+Savvas can make almost anything happen! 😉

 You can find more information here: Vlm Travel Andros